Children’s Rights

 Grants in Action

-Flying Broom Women’s Communication and Research Association (Uçan Süpürge Kadın İletişim ve Araştırma Derneği) reached 500 girls and caregivers through workshops and role-model connections with the Girls Can STEM project, challenging gender stereotypes and empowering girls to pursue careers in science, technology, engineering, and mathematics (STEM).
+Flying Broom Women’s Communication and Research Association (Uçan Süpürge Kadın İletişim ve Araştırma Derneği), based in Ankara, advocates for the right to education and combats early and forced marriages, to highlight the impact of gender inequality.
+With the Girls Can STEM project, the association reached 500 girls and caregivers through workshops and role-model connections, challenging gender stereotypes and empowering girls to pursue careers in science, technology, engineering, and mathematics (STEM).

 We believe that investing in children’s rights today will create a society where every child can thrive, make a positive contribution to their communities and shape a more promising tomorrow.